-The city of New York has been chosen as the Best Smart City of 2016 by the jury of the sixth edition of the Global Smart City Awards.
+The city of New York has been chosen as the Best Smart City by the jury of the sixth edition of the Global Smart City Awards.

 SEE MORE IN A SPECIAL EDITION OF INTERGEO TV FROM BARCELONA SOON!!!